isEmmanuelOlowe/CS2002_W07Practical/Report.md

 } map;
 ```

 could have been used to map cipher and key to the character but it was decided against as this was just futile copying of data that already exists.
 So the node instead the combination of the (key and cipher) nodes would be used to represent the map.
+As you would still have all the information pre

+### Totals

+It is not possible to get a negative total so `unsigned int` is used.
+This allows the maximum size which can be counted to larger.
+Still using the same amount of space as an int.

 ## Testing